durgamahesh16/artemisia/docs/components/teradata.md

  * load:
     * skip-lines: number of lines to skip in he table
     * quotechar: character to be used for quoting
+    * bulk-threshold: size of the source file(s) above which fastload mode will be selected if auto mode is enabled
     * dtconn-attrs: miscellaneous data-connector operator attributes
     * error-file: location of the reject file
     * truncate: truncate the target table before loading data